o-ran-sc/aiml-fw-aimlfw-dep/docs/installation-guide.rst

                         "producer_rapp_id": ""
                     }'

 ..  _reference7:

 Obtain the Status of Training Job
 ---------------------------------

-The Status of Trainingjob can be featched using the following API endpoint.
-Replace <TrainingjobId> with the ID of the training job.
+The Status of Trainingjob can be fetched using the following API endpoint.
+Replace <TrainingjobId> with the ID of the training job which is collected from response of the previous request.

 .. code:: bash